University of Phoenix to pay $191 million to settle 'deceptive ad' probe

 Some of the advertisements targeted military and Hispanic students, the FTC said.

-The FTC said the University of Phoenix had falsely advertised that it had a relationships with AT&T Inc, Yahoo!, Microsoft Corp and Twitter Inc which could lead to jobs for students.
+The FTC said that the University of Phoenix had falsely advertised that it had a relationships with AT&T, Yahoo!, Microsoft and Twitter which could lead to jobs for students.

-The advertisements also indicated falsely that big companies helped the school build a curriculum which could lead to jobs, the FTC said.
+The school’s advertisements also indicated falsely that big companies helped it build a curriculum which could lead to jobs, the FTC said.

-The university said in a statement that the FTC had focused on a marketing campaign that ran from late 2012 to early 2014.

-“We continue to believe the university acted appropriately,” it said.
-It was settling “to avoid any further distraction from serving students that could have resulted from protracted litigation, as well as the time and expense of the litigation itself,” it added.

-The University of Phoenix is on a long list of for-profit colleges that have attracted the attention of U.S. regulators because of accusations that they were not honest about metrics to judge student success.
+The University of Phoenix is one of a long list of for-profit colleges that have attracted the attention of U.S. regulators because of accusations that they were not honest about metrics to judge the success of their students.